mdonmez/moves/docs/cli_requirements.md

-# Moves CLI Requirements Specification
+# moves CLI Requirements Specification

 ## Overview

-The Moves CLI is a command-line interface for the Moves presentation control system, designed to provide fast, intuitive, and reliable management of speakers, presentations, and system settings.
+The moves CLI is a command-line interface for the moves presentation control system, designed to provide fast, intuitive, and reliable management of speakers, presentations, and system settings.
 This document serves as the definitive specification for implementing the CLI commands in `app.py`.

 ## Architecture

 The CLI is built using Typer and organized into three main command groups:

 - **speaker**: Speaker profile and data management
 - **presentation**: Live presentation control
 - **settings**: System configuration management